 Planning for the Future

-- No one can predict how long someone will live.
-You should discuss the patient’s end-of-life care wishes as soon as possible.
+- No one can predict how long someone will live with lung cancer.
+You should discuss the lung cancer patient’s end-of-life care wishes as soon as possible.

 - These discussions will probably lead you to fill out all kinds of paperwork.
 People can help you do this if it gets confusing or overwhelming.

 - When end-of-life decisions are made ahead of time, it is less stressful for everyone involved.

 Your doctor may not bring up end-of- life care because they don’t want to upset you or diminish your sense of hope.
 Even though it is scary, start talking about it so you can deal with the logistics and then focus on your lung cancer treatment.

 Most patients have a specific idea of what they want their end-of-life care to be like.
 It is important to recognize that your wishes as the caregiver might not be in line with the patients.
 Your loved one should make all of the decisions.
 However, there may come a time when you as the caregiver need to make decisions because he or she cannot anymore.
 It's important to get a sense of how your loved one feels about certain issues before you are forced to make a choice.

 End of life could be a long time away or sooner than you think.
 The earlier you discuss their preferences, the less stressful it will be when it comes time to make decisions.

 Points for Discussion